steveghee/OCTO_Studio_extensions/README.md

 All execution is logged to the Status field, with an event being triggered for each change - this field could, for example, be bound to a thingworx Service where the real-time status could be logged.

+Please note that, at this time, iPad landscape aspect is the only supported format in terms of UI control layout.
+Other device resolutions and aspect rations may be added in the future.
+For nw, however, only iPad landscape is supported.

 ### properties
 The steplist property provides an infotable which lists all the available steps - you can display this in a list/repeater to view and select/jump to specific steps.
 Only valid next steps are presented.